nategood/httpful/README.md

  - Add XML and YAML parsing support out of the box
  - Support SSL Client Side Cert Authentication
  - Add support for URI templates
+ - Move the unit tests to more standard PHPUnit syntax